 Ceremony Overview for Guests

 Penn's 260th Commencement ceremony will take place on Monday, May 16, 2016 in Franklin Field at 10:15 a.m., and is preceded by student and academic processions through campus.
-The ceremony will end at approximately noon and will feature the conferral of degrees, the awarding of honorary degrees, greetings by University officials, and remarks by the Commencement speaker, who will be announced in the spring.
+The ceremony will end at approximately noon and will feature the conferral of degrees, the awarding of honorary degrees, greetings by University officials, and remarks by the Commencement speaker, Lin-Manuel Miranda, an award-winning composer, lyricist, and performer, as well as a 2015 MacArthur Foundation Award recipient.
 Gates will open at 8:30 a.m.
 Tickets are not required for admission.

 The Baccalaureate ceremony is a 50-minute interfaith program, featuring music, prayers, and readings.
 This ceremony is held on Sunday, May 15, 2016 at 1:30 and 3:00 p.m.
 Students with last names beginning with A through L are invited to attend the 1:30 p.m. ceremony, while students with last names beginning with M through Z are invited to attend the 3:00 p.m. ceremony.